 Sculptor of the ‘cycling Elgar’ statue in Hereford (by the cathedral) Jemma Pearson has made a short film for the BBC’s ‘Video Nation’ series about making it, and describes how Elgar cycling in the local countryside was part of his way of getting inspired.

 A full size bronze of Elgar and his Royal Sunbeam bicycle stands in Cathedral Close in Hereford.
 Ironically no cycling is allowed in the vicinity.
-See Cycle Hereford for picture, and there's a video on YouTube (better with the sound off).
+There’s a video on YouTube (better with the sound off).

 Elgar: Child of Dreams (paperback 2006) sets out to connect the composer to his creative landscape.
 It also has a picture of him with bicycle on front cover.
 Buy from Amazon.co.uk.